taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [free-chat](https://github.com/cnseniorious000/free-chat) - forked from @anse-app/chatgpt-demo.
 Index site at https://free-chat.asia/
  * [Vontigo](https://github.com/vontigo/vontigo) - 🛸 Vontigo is an open-source CMS built with SvelteKit, featuring 🤖 AI-powered (ChatGPT) content generation.
 With fast page loads and seamless routing, Vontigo offers a user-friendly interface with customizable themes and templates.
  * [7-docs](https://github.com/7-docs/7-docs) - Use any public GitHub repository as a source and ask questions through ChatGPT about it
+ * [chatgpt-pre-commit-hooks](https://github.com/dariuszporowski/chatgpt-pre-commit-hooks) - Pre-commit hooks collection that utilizes ChatGPT and OpenAI platform to validate changes made to the codebase.

 |Name|GitHub Stars|Language|License|